ericcombiolab/LRTK/README.md

 ```
 $LRTK PHASE -B $outBAM -R $GRCH38 -A "HapCUT2" -T 4 -V $outVCF1 -O $outVCF3
 ```
-## Commands for raw read and variant analysis
+## Commands for automatic pipeline
 LRTK provides an easy-to-use automatic pipeline to handle the linked-read sequencing data from single or multiple samples.
 The user may only prepare the linked-read sequencing ﬁles (FASTQ format) and adequate computational resources, LRTK will run the whole pipeline and generate the final report.
 ### function 6：example for single sample analysis
 ```